JacobBaillie/Data-Science-Guide/statistics_probability.md

 > The average of squared values is larger than the square of the average — squaring first amplifies large values more than averaging first does.

-### z-score
+### z-score and t-score
-Number of standard deviations a value falls from the expected value / mean.
+Number of standard deviations (or std errors) a value falls from the expected value / mean. for population stats simply use the known population mean and std dev: z = (x - pop mean) / pop std dev for sample stats in which we want to judge accuracy vs known pop mean: find the std error (margin of error) compare to the error in question : z = (x - pop mean) / sample std dev or error recall, sample standard error = σ/n (= √(p·(1−p) / n) for binomial) for for sample stats in which we want to judge accuracy of calc mean (unknown pop mean): t = x - pop mean

 ---